gchure/phd/src/chapter_04/section_10_methods.md

 culture were combined and pelleted at 13000$\times g$ for 2 minutes.
 The supernatant (containing ATC) was aspirated and replaced with 1 mL of M9 growth medium without ATC.
 The pellet was resuspended and pelleted at 13000$\times g$.
-This wash step was repeated three times to ensure residual ATC had been removed and LacI-mCherry production was halted.
+This wash step was repeated three times to ensure that residual ATC had been removed and LacI-mCherry production was halted.
 After the final wash, the cell pellet was resuspended in 1 mL of M9 medium and diluted ten-fold.
 A 1 $\mu$L aliquot of the diluted mixture